daveho/daveho.github.com/_posts/2012-10-14-mc68008-clock-and-reset.md

 it must use *open collector* output.
 An open collector output is normally held high using a pull-up resistor.
 Any connected device may force the line low by sinking current, pulling the voltage down to a low logic level.
-Open drain outputs are sometimes called "wired-or" because (for an active-low signal such as **-RESET**) any device outputting a low level causes any devices reading the signal to see a logic low.
+Open collector outputs are sometimes called "wired-or" because (for an active-low signal such as **-RESET**) any device outputting a low level causes any devices reading the signal to see a logic low.